-Our liturgical style of worship is based on worship being "the work of the people," meaning that we are all participants in the service through active worship, praise, prayer and in receiving Holy Communion and not just spectators.
+Our liturgical style of worship is based on worship being "the work of the people," meaning that those who come to worship are participants in the service through active worship, praise, prayer and in receiving Holy Communion and not just spectators.
 Anglicans are connected to the Church of England through the global Anglican Communion, with roots in the Protestant Reformation.
-We follow an ordered service, or liturgy, that is divided into two parts: the Ministry of the Word (reading and teaching Scripture) and the Ministry of the Sacrament (receiving Holy Communion).
+In public worship, we pray together as a community and follow an ordered service that is divided into two parts: the Ministry of the Word (reading and teaching Scripture) and the Ministry of the Sacrament (receiving Holy Communion).